LearnerShreya/jobfit-resume-analyzer/README.md

 ## Credits
 - Developed as an internship assignment
-- Built with Streamlit, scikit-learn, spaCy, and related technologies
+- Built with Streamlit, scikit-learn, spaCy,  NLTK, and related technologies
 - Icon attribution as required